iOS UITextView Text Wrap Editor (Swift)

 attachment.uuid = id

-for attachments that failed to upload and replace them with an error image or remove them entirely:
+If we can identify the corresponding NSTextAttachment, we can search for the NSTextAttachment in the attributedText for images that failed to upload, then find and replace them with an error placeholder image or remove them directly.

 if let content = self.contentTextView.attributedText {